 On-Campus Employment with a Non-BU Employer (F-1 and J-1 students)

-- Once you have this letter, make an appointment with your ISSO advisor.
+Make an appointment with your ISSO advisor.
 Bring the employer letter to the appointment, along with your I-20 or DS-2019 and passport.

-- If the employment is approved, your ISSO advisor will issue an authorization letter with the name and location of your employer and the dates for your on-campus employment.
+If the employment is approved, your ISSO advisor will issue an authorization letter with the name and location of your employer and the dates for your on-campus employment.

 On-Campus Employment at an Off-Campus Location (F-1 and J-1 students)

-If you are conducting contractually-funded research at an off-campus location that is educationally affiliated with Boston University, you must be approved by the ISSO before beginning employment, even if you will be paid by the University.
+If you are conducting contractually funded research at an off-campus location that is educationally affiliated with Boston University, you must be approved by the ISSO before beginning employment, even if you will be paid by the University.

 If you are approved, your ISSO advisor will issue an authorization letter with the name and location of your employer and the dates for your on-campus employment.
 You may not change employers or job location nor work beyond the specified hours and end date as endorsed in this letter of authorization from the ISSO.

 Once you have been authorized to work, you must also meet student employment eligibility criteria during the time period you wish to work.
+Graduate and undergraduate students in their final semester who are registered only part time may be allowed to work, if granted permission by the ISSO.

 Work authorization through the USCIS (United States Citizenship and Immigration Services) is required for international students to work off campus.